Explore Jobs

 2. What is a good salary for a bartender?

 A good salary for a bartender is $26,362 or more.
-The average bartender salary is $26,362, so those making at least $26,362 are earning above-average paychecks.
+This figure represents the average salary, so bartenders earning this amount or more are considered to be earning above average.

-3. Do Bartender jobs pay well?
+3. Do bartender jobs pay well?

 4. Where do bartenders get paid the most?

-Following NJ, the states with the highest-paid bartenders are Arizona, Hawaii, and California, with average annual salaries of $28,184, $36,832, and $32,228 respectively.
+The states with the next highest-paid bartenders include Arizona, Hawaii, and California, with average annual salaries of $28,184, $36,832, and $32,228 respectively.

-The cities with the highest-paid bartender salaries are:
+Additionally, the cities with the highest-paid bartender salaries are:

 1. Seattle, WA – $32,743